Suchawit/Tuberculosis-Classification/README.md

 ## Result

 These three models were trained for 100.
-From these results, it shows that Transfer Learning model obtained highest accuracy with 85% validation accuracy, but validation and training accuracies of other models are still slowly increasing.
+From these results, it shows that Transfer Learning model obtained highest accuracy with 85% validation accuracy, but validation and training accuracies of ResNet model are still slowly increasing, and Sequential model seems not suitable for this dataset

 ### Sequential model